-The main worry in these unaccounted biases is whether they are correlated in time or space.
+A primary concern in these unaccounted biases is whether they are correlated in time or space.
 Depending on the scale or particulars of this correlation, this might lead to subsets or sequences of observations which appear to be linked to vessel performance, when in fact this performance is non-stationary with respect to sampling.
 This would decrease the power of the catch analysis as it presently relies on an assumption of independence of observations.

+Tobie:

+Obviously some tangly stuff that simply just can’t be explained.
+Ultimately, I suspect what may have happened was that operations during the comparative survey were simply more stringently controlled than during the regular survey.

+Despite your attempts to tease out biases to explain what may have happened (particularly with respect to higher female q on the JM), there is nothing jumping off the page here.

+This plot is simply AV-JM for the individual tow data in Table 2.